Building a RISC-V simulator in Rust - Part 1

 Executing Instructions

-in place we can implement an InstructionProcessor
+With process_instruction in place we can implement an InstructionProcessor

 that executes instructions.
-First we need a struct
+First we need a struct to represent our CPU state.

 RISC-V uses the term ‘hart’ meaning hardware thread to mean a set of state we

-execute instructions against, so that struct is called HartState
+execute instructions against, so that struct is called HartState:

 |